-This course is the second part of a two part series of the Introductory study of Computer Science to a more intermediate level and completes that equivalent to a first semester of college level Computer Science utilizing the popular web-based JAVA programming language.
-Advanced topics include Strings, methods with parameter passing + overloading, cumulative and fencepost algorithms, Boolean logic/operations, randomization, and both one and two dimensional arrays with some emphasis on sorting and searching algorithms will also be studied if time permits.
+This course CONTINUES the Introductory study of Computer Science to a more intermediate level and completes that equivalent to a first semester of college level Computer Science utilizing the popular web-based JAVA programming language.
+Advanced topics include Strings, methods with parameter passing + overloading, cumulative and fencepost algorithms, Boolean logic/operations, randomization, and with time permitting, both one and two dimensional arrays with some emphasis on sorting and searching algorithms.
 Students must successfully complete an independent project by the end of the semester.